Jacobymoraa1/SQL-Portfolio/README.md

 # SQL-Portfolio
-A collection of sample SQL files
+Welcome!
+This repository contains examples of SQL that I've written ranging from JOINS, Sub-Queries, creating tables, and more!